MicrosoftDocs/sql-docs/docs/2014/relational-databases/user-defined-functions/modify-user-defined-functions.md

 manager: craigg
 ---
 # Modify User-defined Functions
   You can modify user-defined functions in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
-Modifying user-defined functions as described below will not change the functions’ permissions, nor will it affect any dependent functions, stored procedures, or triggers.
+Modifying user-defined functions as described below will not change the functions' permissions, nor will it affect any dependent functions, stored procedures, or triggers.

  **In This Topic**